Rivers and History

 After catching my breath, I’m exploring Belgrade.
-It’s an impressive European city influenced by many empires – Roman, Byzantine, Ottoman, Serbian, Austro-Hungarian, and Russian.
-One of Europe’s oldest cities, Belgrade is the only capital strategically located at the confluence of two major rivers – Danube and Sava.
+It’s an impressive city influenced by many empires – Roman, Byzantine, Ottoman, Serbian, Russian, and Austro-Hungarian.
+Belgrade is one of Europe’s oldest cities, and the only capital strategically located at the confluence of two major rivers – Danube and Sava.

 Its complex history and language difference make writing about Belgrade a formidable task.
 Memories are short, so the purpose of my blog is developing an understanding of Belgrade.

 I’ve taken guided walking tours and explored Belgrade on my own.
 The city’s complicated history is a bit overwhelming.
 One tour guide Aleksandar – the owner of my flat – is “strongly connected with the history of Belgrade and Serbia”.

 Aleksandar’s family has lived in Belgrade for four generations.
 He knows its history, traditions, and heritage and enjoys sharing with visitors.
 The goal is providing tourists with a “perspective on modern life, culture, and Belgrade’s complex history”.
 Aleksandar’s fast-paced central city tour is fun and educational.
 He’s developing more tours, including inner and outlying areas.

 Central Belgrade is near my apartment.
 It’s a short walk to iconic buildings like the Central Post Office, Old Telephone Exchange, Church of St. Mark, Parliament Building, Presidential Palaces, and other landmarks.
 Many of the buildings were damaged during WWI and II and rebuilt.

 Old Telephone Exchange

 The Old Telephone Exchange is around the corner from my flat.
 Completed in 1908, architect Branko Tanazević designed the building in Serbo-Byzantine style.
 The beautiful building is an important part of Belgrade’s cultural heritage.
 I’ve admired it from cafés on Kosovska Street.

 Belgrade Central Post Office

-A significant cultural monument, Central Post Office architecture reflects the “complexity of social and political circumstances during the interwar period – 1919 to 1939”.
+A cultural monument, Central Post Office architecture reflects the “complexity of social and political circumstances during the interwar period – 1919 to 1939”.
 It represents modernist and functional architecture.
 Serbian architect Aleksandar Đorđević designed the building in the “spirit of the French school of academic style”.
 Originally, the building was a branch of Serbia’s National Mortgage Bank.

 Orthodox Church of St. Mark